Perinatal Mental Health Services in Tacoma

 FAQs

-We use shared decision-making and the most current guidance to choose the safest effective options for you and baby.
+We use shared decision-making and the most current guidance to choose the safest, most effective options for you and your baby.

 Not always.
-We discuss options including therapy, behavioral strategies, and watchful waiting then decide together.
+We discuss all options, including therapy, behavioral strategies, and watchful waiting, then decide together.

 Ready to feel more like yourself?